Side-by-Side Comparison

 Framer wins

 Framer exports React components — sections, cards, and interactive elements built visually in Framer can be exported as reusable React code and integrated into existing React projects.
 Webflow exports clean HTML/CSS but not React components.
-For teams building React apps who want to visually design components before coding them, Framer's export workflow reduces duplication between the design and development environments.
+For teams building React apps who want to visually design components before coding them, Framer's export workflow reduces duplication between design and development.

 Pricing Comparison